 The workshops will help you build the essential nature journaling skills.
-Once you have gone through the series, you can rewatch the videos with a new teacher in a new year.
+Once you have gone through the series for the first time, you can watch the videos again in a new year.
 You will pick up details that you missed before and can try the prompts with a new phenomenon.
-Your journal page will be totally different than what you did before.
+Your journal pages will be totally different than what you did before.
 As you look through your journals from previous years, you will see the many ways you have grown and developed as a journaler, observer, and scientist.

 - Homeschool parents

 - Everyone who wants a closer connection with nature

 What Is the Target Age For These Workshops?

 The Nature Journal Connection video series is designed for a wide range of ages and experience levels.
 These workshops are appropriate for learners ages 7 to adult.
 Because the activities are based on observations of real phenomena and teach fundamental observation and science practices, I use the same activities with 2nd graders and university students.
 Younger students (ages 5-6) can also do the activities but will need more support with writing.
 It is OK for them to dictate words to an adult who can add them to the journal.
 Toddlers can begin nature journaling as soon as they can hold a pencil.
 At the start, they may be playing with color and patterns while watching you work in your journal.
 As they develop eye-hand coordination and fine motor skills, they will be ready and inspired to do more.